kirbong/rutgers-iti-oop/Midterm-Project/readme.md

 1. In terminal: `pip install beautifulsoup4`
 2. In code: `from bs4 import BeautifulSoup`
-3. Hit "run" to run code
+3. Hit "run" to run written code

 ### Code